 If I were scoring, I'd give seven rounds to Carter, four or five to Ford, and the rest a draw.
+Edwin Diamond, a senior lecturer in political science at the Massachusetts Institute of Technology, heads the New Study Group at MIT which analyzes press coverage of politics.

 There is no way to escape the boxing metaphor.
 Ford and Carter have obviously trained for the meeting.
 Overall, they were cautious, circling, shadowboxing.
-Each did have an offensive strategy; but each used it sparingly.
+Each did have an offensive strategy, but each used it sparingly.

 Ford's big move came first.
-He attacked Carter directly in his first response, accusing him of being unspecific.
+He attacked Carter directly in his first response, accusing him of being-unspecific.
 But then, cautiously, Ford drew back and didn't become aggressive again until well into the meeting.
 Carter's big weapon - also used sparingly - was, curiously enough, his smile.
 He was grim and unsmiling through the early questions.
 The smile became a visual signal of his disdain for Ford's statements.

 But if this was a fight, even metaphorically, the question was who won.
 I would pick Carter by a narrow margin as he scored on such targets as unemployment, tax policy and the Republican insensitivity to the "common people."
 But in the tradition of championship fights when a challenger edges the incumbent, they usually call it a draw.
 Carter, I think, looked good to Democratic voters and Ford looked Presidential.
+Some items in this folder were not digitized because it contains copyrighted materials.
+Please contact the Gerald R. Ford Presidential Library for access to these materials.